malkstik/Aaron-Robotic-Soln/README.md

 This code has been developed fully from within a Docker container.
 Using it with a host machine has not been tested but should work.

-Please see `launch/sensor_srvcli.launch.py` for an example of how to configure the network.
+Please see `launch/sensor_srvcli.launch.py`  and `config/config.yaml` for an example of how to configure the network.
+Configuring and adding new sensors is automatically handled by editing `config/config.yaml`.

-To add new sensors, create a new node with appropriate parameters and update `src/sensor_srvcli/utils/sensor_config.py`.
-The keys refer to the `sensor_id`.
-The values are indices.
-Accordingly, new sensors should be the next integer not already in `SENSOR_IDX.values() `

 ## Using Docker